Classification of real Bott manifolds and acyclic digraphs: Acyclic digraphs

 \section{Acyclic digraphs}

+In this section, we spell out what the operations $\OC$ and $\OR$ correspond to under the translation between binary matrices and directed graphs.
 A \emph{directed graph} (simply \emph{digraph}) $D$ consists of a finite set $V(D)$ of elements called \emph{vertices} and a set $A(D)$ of ordered pairs of distinct vertices called \emph{arcs}.
 Two digraphs $D$ and $H$ are \emph{isomorphic} if there is a bijection $\psi\colon V(D)\to V(H)$ such that $(u,v)\in A(D)$ if and only if $(\psi(u),\psi(v))\in A(H)$.
 If $(u,v)\in A(D)$, then $v$ is called an \emph{out-neighbor} of $u$ and $u$ is called an \emph{in-neighbor} of $v$.
 For a vertex $v$ of $D$, we denote by $N_D^+(v)$ and $N_D^-(v)$ the set of all out-neighbors and in-neighbors, respectively, of $v$.
 The \emph{out-degree} $\deg_D^+(v)$ and the \emph{in-degree} $\deg_D^-(v)$ of $v\in V(D)$ are the number of out-neighbors and in-neighbors, respectively, of $v$.
 An ordering $v_1,v_2,\ldots,v_n$ of the vertices is called \emph{acyclic} if $i<j$ whenever $(v_i,v_j) \in A(D)$.
 A digraph is called \emph{acyclic} if it admits an acyclic ordering.
 Equivalently, a digraph is acyclic if and only if it has no directed cycle; see \cite[Proposition 1.4.3]{baje-gu01}.

 For a digraph $D$ with an ordering of the vertices $v_1,v_2,\ldots,v_n$, the \emph{adjacency matrix} $A_D$ of $D$ is an $n\times n$ binary matrix such that $(A_D)^i_j=1$ if and only if $(v_i,v_j)\in A(D)$.
 To a Bott matrix $A$ in $\T(n)$, we associate a digraph $D_A$ on $n$ vertices $\{v_1,v_2,\ldots,v_n\}$ in such a way that $(v_i,v_j)$ is an arc of $D_A$ if and only if $A^i_j=1$.
 Equivalently $D_A$ is the digraph whose adjacency matrix is $A$.
 In other words, $v_j$ is an out-neighbor of $v_i$ in $D_A$ if and only if $A^i_j=1$.
 Therefore,